playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/advanced-rendering/multiple-render-targets.md

 For its support on a device, check `pc.GraphicsDevice.supportsMrt`.
 In general, it is supported on all WebGL2 and WebGPU devices and also on WebGL1 devices that support the `WEBGL_draw_buffers` extension.
 Note that on WebGL1 devices, the support is very high apart from on Android, where it is very low.

-Additionally, you can detect the number of color attachments you can use by checking `pc.GraphicsDevice.maxColorAttachments`, and typically 8 attachments are supported.
+Additionally, you can detect the number of color attachments you can use by checking `pc.GraphicsDevice.maxColorAttachments`.
+Typically, 8 attachments are supported.

 Multiple render targets have the following restrictions:
 - All color attachments of a multiple render target must have the same width and height.